不尙賢,

 不見可欲,

-Do not display what may be desired,
+Display not what may be desired,

 使民心不亂。